vogtrj/garmin-gear-bot/README.md

 **`garmin_service.py`**
 The core of the system.
 Handles:
 - Garmin Connect authentication with token persistence (avoids repeated SSO logins)
+- Listening for MQTT trigger messages from Node-RED
-- Polling for new activities on a configurable interval
+- Checking Garmin Connect for new activities on demand
 - Filtering gear by activity type
 - Publishing activity data to MQTT
 - Receiving gear selections from MQTT and writing them to Garmin Connect via the v2 API